Miami Orange Bowl: Late 20th century

 Notable winning streaks during the Shula-era in the Orange Bowl include a 13–0 streak against the Buffalo Bills and a 15–0 streak against the New England Patriots, Also of note, the Miami Dolphins enjoyed a record 31-game home winning streak from 1971–75, which includes four playoff wins and the perfect season of 1972.
 The Dolphins have not enjoyed the same level of success at Hard Rock Stadium.
-While much of this lack of success at Hard Rock Stadium is obviously attributable to a diminished level of talent and organizational stability, it is also widely recognized that the homefield advantage that the Dolphins enjoyed in the Orange Bowl was exponentially greater than in their newer home.
+While much of this lack of success at Hard Rock Stadium is obviously attributable to a diminished level of talent and organizational stability, it is also widely recognized that the homefield advantage that the Dolphins enjoyed in the Orange Bowl was much greater than in their newer home.
 This was in great part due to the atmosphere of the Orange Bowl.
 The closeness of the seats to the field, along with the closed West End Zone, metal bleachers, and steel structure (and of course the team's success and its status as Miami's only professional sports team for so many years), made the Bowl one of the loudest and most electric stadiums in the NFL.
 Visiting team quarterbacks often complained to referees or were forced to call time out as their teammates could not hear them barking out the signals due to the unbearable noise, especially when the Dolphins were making a goal-line stand in the closed West End Zone.
 While Hard Rock Stadium is much newer and cleaner and is considered one of the top facilities in the NFL, with top-notch amenities, the seats are set further back from the field than comparable seats at the Orange Bowl.
 As a result, even at its loudest, Hard Rock Stadium is nowhere near as loud as the Orange Bowl.

 The Orange Bowl was also the site of the NCAA's longest college football home field winning streak.
 Between 1985 and 1994, the Miami Hurricanes won 58 straight home games at the Bowl, until ended by the Washington Huskies.
 The stadium's home field advantage used to include a steel structure that fans would set to rumbling by stomping their feet.
 Concrete reinforcement had silenced the rumble in the stadium's later years.
 There was still the advantage of the West End Zone, which had a relatively narrow radius that amplified fan noise.
 The West End Zone was a factor in the Wide Right curse, in which the Florida State Seminoles lost a series of close games due to missed field goals.
 This section was so raucous that some football announcers often confused it with the student section.